RobLytle/roblytlepolitical.science/content/authors/rob/_index.md

 ---

 I'm a data and policy analyst with a substantive background in electoral behavior and partisan affect.
+Hit me up if you want to chat about fringe politics, online radicalization, or political polarization.
+Also hit me up if you want to talk about my cat (Greta) or if you need help with R.